-First Asia-Pacific Hospital Treats Patients With RayStation and Radixact
+First Asia-Pacific hospital treats patients with RayStation and Radixact

-STOCKHOLM, Oct.
-28, 2019 /PRNewswire/ -- Thailand's Lopburi Cancer Hospital, a center of excellence for cancer treatment, is the first in the Asia-Pacific region to clinically use the combination of RaySearch's treatment planning system RayStation® with Accuray's Radixact® Treatment Delivery System.
+SUNNYVALE, Calif., Oct.
+28, 2019 /PRNewswire/ -- Accuray Incorporated (NASDAQ: ARAY) – Thailand's Lopburi Cancer Hospital, a center of excellence for cancer treatment, is the first in the Asia-Pacific region to clinically use the combination of RaySearch's treatment planning system RayStation® with Accuray's Radixact® Treatment Delivery System.

 Lopburi has a focus on innovation and has been designated a national center of excellence for cancer treatment.
 Today it provides specialist treatment to patients in twelve provinces around the country.
 The hospital selected RayStation as its treatment planning system in 2015, largely due to the system's automated breast planning capabilities and unique multi-criteria optimization.
 Since its implementation, RayStation has enhanced the clinic's workflows, reduced calculation times and ensured consistently high-quality treatment plans.